Tateos Agekian: Scientific activity

-Other scientific achievements

-T. A. Agekian has initiated a numerical study of triple systems and a statistical analysis of results.
-Among other results, T. A. Agekian and his collaborators found the probabilities of capture and exchange.
-A classification of the states of triple systems was proposed.
-T. A. Agekian also studied the problem of motion in the field of an axially symmetrical potential, and being an author of new methods, achieved some new results in this difficult topic.
-Professor T. A. Agekian is one of the pioneers of Stellar Dynamics.
+Agekian initiated a numerical study of triple systems and a statistical analysis of results.
+Among other results, Agekian and his collaborators found the probabilities of capture and exchange.
+They proposed a classification of the states of triple systems.
+Agekian also studied the problem of motion in the field of an axially symmetrical potential, and being author of new methods, achieved some new results in this difficult topic.
+He was one of the pioneers of Stellar Dynamics.

-Since the 1970s, T. A. Agekian studied mainly the problem of motion in the field of an axially symmetrical potential.
-He proposed new methods and achieved some new results in the topic.
+Since the 1970s, Agekian studied mainly the problem of motion in the field of an axially symmetrical potential.
+He proposed new methods and achieved some new results in the field.